 Plain and simple – our mission is to fill the world with more art.
 The Jack Craft Fair was

-Khrista Tabak is the Workshop Director of the Jack Craft Fair, a local art teacher, and an artist.
+Khrista Tabak is the Workshop Director of the Jack of All Trades — Fine Art + Craft Fair, a local art teacher, and an artist.
 She was born, raised, and resides in Western New York and is passionate about serving the community she loves through the arts.
 She has worked tirelessly to encourage others to create, appreciate, and participate in visual art of all kinds through her time with the WNY Americorps ABLE program, her previous job as Program Director of the WNY Book Arts Center, and her current job as an elementary and high school Art Teacher in Depew.
 As Workshop Director of the JCF, Khrista coordinates and organizes the day-long schedule of free workshops and interactive art activities the fair has to offer.
 When she’s not frantically awaiting her inevitable letter from Hogwarts, she enjoys creating art of all kinds, traveling, and searching for hiding pets at parties.

 Buffalo Outer Harbor

 August 6, 2022